brown-dash/Dash-Documentation/markdown/documents/simulations.md

 - Weights undergoing circular motion

 ## Access
+Type colon on your canvas to invoke the node menu.
+Under “CREATE DOCUMENT”, select “SIMULATION” to create a default simulation.

+## Use
-Pull up the colon menu, and select simulation.
-The dropdown menus in the upper right corner of the simulation document can be used to change the simulation mode and type.
+- The dropdown menus in the upper right corner of the simulation document can be used to change the simulation mode and type.
+- The input fields on the left side of the document can be used to change the simulation parameters.